Finished Basement Code Requirements: A Complete Guide

 Carbon Monoxide and Smoke Alarms

-Standard carbon monoxide and smoke alarm laws apply to the basement as well.
-You will need at least one carbon monoxide detector and multiple smoke detectors.
+Standard carbon monoxide and smoke alarm laws apply to finished basements just like they do to above-grade living spaces.
+You will need at least one carbon monoxide detector and one smoke detector per floor.
+If you’re installing a basement kitchen or bedroom, you’ll need a smoke detector in the kitchen and one outside each bedroom.
 The placement depends on the number of living and sleeping areas as well as the placement of gas-burning appliances.

 How to Get Permits for a Finished Basement